-Francis’s new full-length collection of poetry, Joy, is now available for preorder through Unsolicited Press.
+Francis’s new full-length collection of poetry, Joy, is now available through Unsolicited Press.
 With a foreword by Maggie Smith (Good Bones, Keep Moving), and cover art by Helen Ahpornsiri, get your copy of the book that poet Kelli Russell Agodon (Dialogues With Rising Tides) called “a gift to all and especially those of us who want to be delighted.”

 With a Difference is out now!